The Detection Problem

 If you catch some animals, mark them, release them, and then go back and catch animals again, the proportion of marked animals in your second sample tells you something about how many unmarked ones you missed.

 Say I catch 20 otters, tag each one with a unique ID, and release them back into the river.
-A week later I return and catch another 20 otters.
-Of those 20, I find that 5 of them already have tags.
+A week later I come back and catch another 20 otters.
+Of these 20, I find that 5 of them have the tags I put on a week ago.
 So I recaptured 5 out of the 20 I originally marked.
 That recapture rate of \(\frac{5}{20} = 25\%\) is an estimate of my detection probability.
-And if I only detected 25% of marked animals in my second sample, I probably only detected about 25% of unmarked animals too.
-Which means my second sample of 20 likely represents about 25% of the true population, implying there are roughly \(\frac{20}{0.25} = 80\) otters in total.
+And if I only detected 25% of last weeks marked animals in my second sample, I probably only detected about 25% of unmarked animals too.
+Which means my second sample of 20 likely represents about 25% of the true population, meaning there are roughly \(\frac{20}{0.25} = 80\) otters in total.

 The second problem: individuals can die